-Culinary Arts Programs in Wyoming
+Culinary Arts Training and Educational Programs in Wyoming

 Sheridan College offers multiple training options, including a Certificate program and an Associate program.
 Classes are taken at their campus in the town of Sheridan, Wyoming.
 The majority of of the school’s 4,307 students are on 2-year programs.
-The college is institutionally accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
-The cost of tuition for in-state students is usually in the order of $3,156 and for students from outside the state in the order of $7,428 per year.
-Learning materials may cost in the order of $1,500, although this will vary with the program.
+The college is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
+The cost of tuition for in-state students is about $3,156 and for students from other states in the order of $7,428 per year.
+Study materials can cost in the order of $1,500, depending on the program chosen.

 Central Wyoming College offers various Certificate program options for chefs, a Certificate program and an Associate program.
-Classes are taken at their campus in the town of Riverton.
-The college has around 2,116 students in total, with the majority of students on 2-year programs.
-The college is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
-Fees for tuition for in-state students are about $2,856 and for students from other states likely to be about $7,128 yearly, while study materials may cost about $1,200, although this will depend on the program.
+Classes are taken at their campus in the town of Riverton, WY.
+The majority of of the school’s 2,116 students are on 2-year programs.
+The college is institutionally accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
+The cost of tuition for in-state students is around $2,856 and for out-of-state students in the order of $7,128 per year.
+Study materials can cost in the order of $1,200, depending on the program chosen.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.